Martial law in the United States: Baltimore (1861)

 In April 1861, secessionists severed railroad links around Baltimore to prevent the passage of federal troops and materiel southward.
 Union general Benjamin Butler entered the city the following month and took over administration from civilian authorities, despite having no federal authority to do so.

 Ex parte Milligan (1863)

-On September 15, 1863, President Lincoln imposed Congressionally authorized martial law.
-The authorizing act allowed the President to suspend habeas corpus throughout the entire United States (which he had already done under his own authority on April 27, 1861).
+On September 15, 1863, President Lincoln imposed Congressionally authorized martial law on Kentucky, Maryland and Missouri.
+The authorizing act allowed the President to suspend habeas corpus and civil rights throughout the entire United States (which he had already done under his own authority on April 27, 1861).
 Lincoln imposed the suspension on "prisoners of war, spies, or aiders and abettors of the enemy," as well as on other classes of people, such as draft dodgers.
 The President's proclamation was challenged in Ex parte Milligan, 71 US 2 [1866].
 The Supreme Court ruled that Lincoln's imposition of martial law (by way of suspension of habeas corpus) was unconstitutional in areas where the local courts were still in session.